Barbie: Thumbelina: Plot

 Makena, determined to show off in front of her friends, agrees to the deal but only perfunctorily talks to her parents about the factory project.
 She also breaks her promise and brings Violet and another girl named Ashlynn to show off Thumbelina and her powers.
 Thumbelina angrily leaves, and Makena realizes that the other two badly-behaved girls are not her true friends.
 Missing Thumbelina's companionship, Makena goes to the field and begs forgiveness.
 Thumbelina reveals the rest of the Twillerbees and the Twillerbuds to Makena, who becomes determined to save them.

 That night, Makena, Thumbelina, Janessa, Chrysella, Poofles, and Lola the bird all work hard in a greenhouse to grow the plants.
 The next day, Makena shows her parents the result and asks them to stop the building.
 Thumbelina appears and explains to the adults about the Twillerbuds that will bloom soon.
 Evan and Vanessa, Makena's parents, are convinced and agree to stop Myron, the foreman, from removing the plants from the field.

-Thanks to some birds and the other Twillerbees, Myron's workers are tricked into believing the field is haunted and flee.
+Thanks to some birds and the other Twillerbees, Myron's workers (Louie, Rick, and Carla) are tricked into believing the field is haunted and flee.
 However, Myron is angry and determined to finish his work, as he is allergic to flowers and wants them gone.
 Ultimately, Makena and Thumbelina arrive and halt Myron long enough for Evan and Vanessa to arrive at the field and have the factory project cancelled.
 A flock of birds chases Myron away, and Makena and her family watch the Twillerbuds bloom.
 To protect the plants in the field, the field is turned into a Reserved Park.

 As Barbie finishes the story, she reveals they are in the Reserved Park.
 Barbie says that even the smallest person can make a big difference; Makena is small, compared to the other adults, just like the children.
 Barbie waves at Thumbelina, Janessa and Chrysella, and they make Emma's tree grow.